Thread Brow Lift in Scottsdale, AZ 85260

 PDO thread brow lift procedure showing thread placement technique in Scottsdale

-Two things happen at once: an immediate, structural repositioning of the eyebrows, and a slower improvement in skin quality that develops over time.
+PDO (polydioxanone) has been used in medical applications for over three decades.
+Two things happen at once: an immediate, structural repositioning of the eyebrows, and a slower improvement in skin quality as the threads dissolve over six months and the body produces new collagen (Suh et al., 2015).
 The lift is what you see first.
 The collagen is what makes it last.
-Done correctly, it restores something simple — a brow position that looks like you, but rested.

 All PDO thread procedures at Desert Bloom